ravirahman/the-electrons/assets/posts/lab6.md

 #### Motion Model

-The motion model takes the given odometry data, calculates the pose displacement, and applies the displacement as well as random noise to each particle pose.
-First, the change in pose is calculated using odometry data taken from the wheels.
-Using dead reckoning, the linear displacement and angular change can be calculated by comparing the odometry between the current and previous timesteps.
-Random noise is then added to each of the particles based on the movement computed.
-See Implementation section for more implementation details.
+The motion model takes the odometry data from the wheels of the robot, calculates the pose displacement, and applies the displacement as well as random noise to each particle pose.
+The pose displacement can be calculated by comparing the odometry between the current and previous timesteps.
+Following a Monte Carlo approach, each particle is translated using this displacement, then perturbed with random noise.
+See Implementation section for more details.

 #### Sensor Model